compleatang/site/_posts/2010-02-11-two-articles-on-applying-development-principles-to-us.md

 ---

 layout: post
-title: Two Articles on Applying Development Principles to US
+title: "Two Articles on Applying Development Principles to US"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: development
 excerpt: "I am still unsure about much of the commentary at [NYT's Triple Pundit blog][1].
 Sometimes I genuinely am interested, but the majority of times it seems largely irrelevant and unworkable.
 That said, I embrace what they are trying to accomplish.
 I especially like two articles that were posted today which show how trends and thinking that has largely been applied to the developing world are leaking into the developed world.
 This is really positive. "

 ---